MartenCoombe/hello-world/README.md

 **History**

 I was born in Auckland on the North Shore in _Takapuna_.
-LAter on I went to _Northcote_ College.
+Later on I went to _Northcote_ College.